-A well designed clinical study has shown that use of the plant-derived natural compound Berberine in individuals who have had removal of colon adenomas (polyps) is safe and effective in reducing recurrence of colon polyps.
-Hence, berberine use may help in chemoprevention of colorectal adenoma (formation of polyps in the colon) and colorectal cancer.
+A well designed clinical study has shown that treatment/use of the plant-derived natural compound Berberine in individuals who have had removal of colon adenomas (polyps) is safe with no serious side-effects and effective in reducing recurrence of colon polyps.
+Hence, berberine use/treatment in the right dosage may help in chemoprevention of colorectal adenoma (formation of polyps in the colon) and colorectal cancer.

 With the growing aging population, the incidence of cancer is on the rise, and despite the advances and innovation in cancer treatments, the disease is able to outsmart all the treatment modalities in a large number of patients.
 The aggressive and targeted treatment options that help with controlling and eliminating the cancer cells also cause a lot of harsh, adverse and sometimes irreversible side-effects.
 Cancer patients and their loved ones are always on the lookout for using alternative natural therapy to alleviate and protect from the chemotherapy side-effects, boost immunity and well being.